7 Benefits Of Cashew Milk, Nutrition, Recipes, & Side Effects

 Dr. Banerjee says, “Cashews are rich in antioxidants and help promote eye health.
 They also prevent or slow down age-related eye conditions such as macular degeneration (that causes vision loss).”

 Cashew milk is rich in bioactive and antioxidant compounds like β‐carotene, lutein, and zeaxanthin (13).
-A study conducted on over 100,000 subjects linked higher intake of lutein and zeaxanthin with a long-term reduced risk of age-related macular degeneration (AMD) (14).
+A study conducted on over 100,000 subjects linked higher intake of lutein and zeaxanthin with a long-term reduced risk of age-related macular degenerationi XAn eye condition that damages a portion of the retina, causing blurred or no vision, particularly at the center of the retina.
+(AMD) (14).
 Besides, these carotenoids absorb the harmful blue light that enters the eye and reduce the risk of eye disease (15). β‐carotene, a precursor of vitamin A, may also help reduce cataract risk (16).

 7. May Prevent Anemia